Phoenixrr2113/rebar/README.md

 * Navigate to `http://localhost:26005`, or whatever IP was assigned when running `yarn update-ip` or after installation.

-To run the iOS app in the emulator:
+(currently not available) To run the iOS app in the emulator:

 * If the IP of your development machine has changed, run `yarn update-ip`.
 * Run `react-native run-ios`.